 Parnall Law Team

-In part, this commitment to teamwork and tenacity is a product of Parnall’s own athletic background.
-He was co-captain of the Albuquerque High School Bulldogs district football champions in 1988, and in subsequent years participated in competitive boxing and judo, in which he holds a second-degree black belt.
+My commitment to teamwork and tenacity is a product of my own athletic background.
+I was co-captain of the Albuquerque High School Bulldogs district football champions in 1988, and in subsequent years participated in competitive boxing and judo.
+I hold a second-degree black belt in judo.

-He is a board member of the Rotary Club of Albuquerque, where he is slated to assume the presidency in 2018.
-He is also on the board of Popejoy, a local venue for plays and musicals, and is a board member of the New Mexico Law School Alumni Association.
-In addition, he is on the advisory board of Mothers Against Drunk Driving and is a frequent media spokesperson for the group.
+In 2018, I assumed the presidency of the Rotary Club of Albuquerque after serving on the board of directors for several years.
+I enjoy working with my fellow Rotarians to identify community needs in Albuquerque and to find innovative ways to address them.
+I have served on other boards in the past, including Popejoy, a local venue for plays and musicals, and the New Mexico Law School Alumni Association.
+In addition, I continue to serve on the advisory board of Mothers Against Drunk Driving and am a frequent media spokesperson for the group.

 When I am not in the office with my team, my favorite activities are raising my kids and watching them grow into incredible people, enjoying outdoor sports (hiking, camping and skiing) in my beautiful home state, and teaching judo to my kids.